LGB Alliance: Iceland

 In September 2020, a linked group was launched in Iceland, named LBG teymið, with Iva Marín Adrichem as a co-founder. Þorbjörg Þorvaldsdóttir, director of Icelandic national queer organisation Samtökin '78, condemned the group.
 The Icelandic group later rebranded as Samtökin 22.

 Australia

 In August 2022, LGB Alliance Australia filed an application with Equal Opportunity Tasmania, part of the Tasmanian Department of Justice, for permission to hold drag shows from which trans women would be banned from attending.
 Tasmania's anti-discrimination commissioner rejected the request.
 In October 2022, the Global Project against Hate and Extremism released a report in which it classified LGB Alliance Australia as a far-right anti-transgender hate group.
 LGB Alliance Australia responded that it believed GPAHE had misrepresented it.
 In 2023, the group published its support for Sall Grover's stance defending a legal challenge concerning a women's only mobile app.

 Canada

 In November 2020, LGB Alliance Canada submitted a brief in opposition to a proposed ban on conversion therapy.

+LGB International

+An organisation named LGB International was formed, which calls itself a "federation of LGB organisations".
+It recalls the formation of LGB alliance in its history.
+All the above organisations are mentioned in its list of national members.